094459/newsletter-oss-projects/README.md

 # Open Source projects on AWS

+**apeman**

+[apeman](https://aws-oss.beachgeek.co.uk/43n) is a new tool that helps security people to map and visualise AWS identity attack paths.
+The README provides detailed instructions on how to get up and running, but I also found the blog post, [ Project Apeman : A Comprehensive Guide To Graph-Based AWS Security Analysis](https://aws-oss.beachgeek.co.uk/43o) very helpful.(#203)

+**bedrock-litellm**

+[bedrock-litellm](https://aws-oss.beachgeek.co.uk/43m) is an awesome project that provides a way of proxying requests in the OpenAI format, so that they will work with Amazon Bedrock.
+OpenAI is often one of the default options for integrating various generative AI tools and libraries, and now you have a way of being able to point those to use foundational models managed by Amazon Bedrock.
+It uses [litellm](https://www.litellm.ai/) to do this, and is deployed in a Kubernetes cluster.(#203)

 **cumuli-aws-console-chat**

 [cumuli-aws-console-chat](https://aws-oss.beachgeek.co.uk/3j2)  is an open source Chrome extension that provides similar functionality to Amazon Q. The Cumuli Chrome extension adds a side panel with LLM chat to all AWS pages, and lets you add screenshots of the console to your queries to get context-aware responses.
 It's similar to Amazon Q but uses GPT-4 Turbo with vision.
 Check out the repo that includes a demo video of it in action.(#183)

+**deploy-langfuse-on-ecs-with-fargate**

+[deploy-langfuse-on-ecs-with-fargate](https://aws-oss.beachgeek.co.uk/43j) This repository contains the AWS CDK Python code for deploying the Langfuse application using Amazon Elastic Container Registry (ECR) and Amazon Elastic Container Service (ECS).
+If you are not familiar with Langfuse, it is is an open-source LLM engineering platform that helps teams collaboratively debug, analyze, and iterate on their LLM applications.(#203)

 **mlspace**